 - Chronic viral infections

 When these conditions cause an immunodeficiency, the first step is to seek treatment for the condition that caused the immune disorder.
-After this has been accomplished, you still need to treat the immunodeficiency to ensure that your body is able to fight off infections and viruses.
+After this has been accomplished, you still need to treat this to ensure that your body is able to fight off infections and viruses.

 If you have an immunodeficiency disorder, you need to make sure that you are getting the appropriate treatment so that your body is able to fight off infection and viruses effectively.
 Especially in light of the recent news of the latest coronavirus, the most recent flu season, and other hazards, it is important to make sure that your immune system is functioning as normally as possible.